Idiru/link-sharing-app-api/README.md

 ## Authentification
 The application allow you to have and account.
-The authentification is token-based (JWT) and is based on 3 routes:
+The authentification is token-based (JWT) and is composed of 3 routes:
 1. POST /auth/signup to create an account
 2. POST /auth/login to login
 3. GET /auth/verify to verify you're logged